 Resist the temptation to offer the solution to your son’s problems.
 Instead, be available to talk through an issue and work with him to problem solve for himself.

 6. Teach him how to manage his feelings

 The development of communication skills is closely linked to social and emotional development.
 The ability to talk about an emotion is different to expressing that emotion.
 Be open to talking about your own feelings – anger, fear, joy or disappointment – as they occur.
 Discuss strategies that you use for managing feelings and emotions, and let him know that it is OK to feel sad or angry when something bad happens.

 Trinity Grammar School adopts world-leading practices to deter anti-social behaviour such as bullying, and our Counselling Department is staffed by registered psychologists should parents feel the need to discuss concerns relating to their children.
-We are fuelled by a pastorally aware culture, and we pride ourselves on knowing, understanding and nurturing every student to help them realise their potential, passions and purpose in life.
+We are fuelled by a pastorally aware culture that focuses on health and wellbeing.
+We pride ourselves on knowing, understanding and nurturing every student to help them realise their potential, passions and purpose in life.

 Our mission is to provide a thoroughly Christian education for boys, imparting knowledge and understanding of the world we live in, recognising the importance of spiritual qualities in every sphere of learning.
 We actively encourage our students to grow in wisdom and stature and in favour with God and man, in order that they may become responsible, contributing members of society.
 We strive to promote the spiritual, academic, social, physical and cultural development of our boys, based on a biblical understanding of the Christian faith.

 Trinity’s Life Skills Programme is part of a whole School approach to health and wellbeing.
 To learn more, download your copy of the Year 8 Life Skills programme booklet.